Mondshein Sequences (a.k.a. (2,1)-Orders): Computing a Mondshein Sequence

 \begin{theorem}[{\cite[Thms.
 6.(2) and 52]{Schmidt2013}}] A BG-sequence of a $3$-connected graph can be computed in time $O(m)$. \end{theorem}

 The outline of our algorithm is as follows.
-We start with a Mondshein sequence of $K_4$, which is easily obtained, and compute a BG-sequence of our $3$-connected input graph by using Theorem~\ref{thm:schmidt}.
-The crucial part is now a careful analysis that a Mondshein sequence of a $3$-connected graph $G$ can be modified to one of $G'$, where $G'$ is obtained from $G$ by applying a BG-operation.
+Assume we want a Mondshein sequence of $G$ through $r\overline{t}$ and avoiding $\overline{u}$.
+We will first compute a suitable BG-sequence of $G$ using Theorem~\ref{thm:schmidt} and start with a Mondshein sequence of its first graph, the $K_4$.
+The crucial part is then a careful analysis that a Mondshein sequence of a $3$-connected graph can be modified to one of $G'$, where $G'$ is obtained from the former by applying a BG-operation.

+In more detail, we need a special BG-sequence to harness the dynamics of the vertices $r$, $\overline{t}$ and $\overline{u}$ throughout the BG-sequence.
+A BG-sequence is determined by an (arbitrary) DFS-tree and two fixed incident edges of its root.
+We choose a DFS-tree with root $r$ and fix the edges $r\overline{t}$ and $r\overline{u}$.
+This way the initial $K_4$ will contain the vertex $r$ and $r$ will never be relabeled~\cite[Section~5]{Schmidt2010}.

+However, $\overline{t}$ and $\overline{u}$ are not necessarily vertices of the $K_4$.
+This is a problem, as we have to specify an edge $rt$ and vertex $u$ of $K_4$ which the Mondshein sequence of $K_4$ goes through and avoids, respectively, for induction purposes.
+Fortunately, the relation between the graphs in a BG-sequence and subdivisions of these graphs in $G$~\cite[Section~4]{Schmidt2010} gives us such replacement vertices for $\overline{t}$ and $\overline{u}$ efficiently: We find vertices $t$ and $u$ of the initial $K_4$ such that the following labeling process ends with the input graph $G$ in which $t = \overline{t}$ and $u = \overline{u}$: For every BG-operation of the BG-sequence from $K_4$ to $G$ that subdivides the edge $rt$ or $ru$, we label the subdividing vertex with $t$ or $u$, respectively (the old vertex $t$ or $u$ is then given a different label).
+As desired, the final $t$ and $u$ upon completion of the BG-sequence will be $\overline{t}$ and $\overline{u}$.
+We refer to~\cite[Section~4]{Schmidt2010} for details on how to efficiently compute such a labeling scheme.

-This last step is the main technical contribution of this paper and depends on the various positions in the sequence in which the vertices and edges that are involved in the BG-operation can occur.
+For the $K_4$, it is easy to compute a Mondshein sequence through $rt$ and avoiding $u$ efficiently.
+We iteratively proceed to a Mondshein sequence of the next graph in the sequence.
+The following modifications and their computational analysis are the main technical contribution of this paper and depend on the various positions in the sequence in which the vertices and edges that are involved in the BG-operation can occur.

+Note that any short ear $xy$ in a Mondshein sequence can be moved to an arbitrary position of the sequence without destroying the Mondshein property, as long as both $x$ and $y$ are created at an earlier position.
+Thus, the essential information of a Mondshein sequence is its order on long ears.
 We will prove that there is always a modification that is local in the sense that the only long ears that are modified are the ones containing a vertex that is involved in the BG-operation.